Table Of Contents

 Will CRC Decrease Over The Lifetime Of A Customer?

-With time, a customer’s CRC may decrease as their confidence in your product or service develops, theoretically requiring less input from you to keep their business.
-However, we don’t recommend factoring in reducing CRC over time.
-Here are a few reasons why:
+Over time, a customer’s CRC may decrease as their confidence in your product or service grows, theoretically requiring less input from you to retain their business.
+However, we don’t recommend factoring in a reduction in CRC over time.

 Trying to reduce customer retention costs at any cost can damage your customer relationships.
 You could instead optimize your CRC to protect your margins and profit.
-Below are some tips.

 How To Improve Your Customer Retention Rate